Learn about home loan tenure and get tips to choose the best option from top lenders on Bajaj Markets.

 A short-term home loan can be disbursed quickly, as the amount is generally lower and involves minimal paperwork. |

 Your age is a crucial factor when choosing a home loan tenure.
-You may opt for a longer tenure if you are young since you have more working years ahead.
+You may opt for a longer tenure if you are young, since you have more working years ahead.
 On the other hand, you may consider a shorter tenure if you want to clear your dues before retirement.

 If you have opted for a long-term loan, lenders might charge a lower interest rate since your loan is spaced out over a longer period.
 On the other hand, lenders charge a higher rate to compensate for the shorter period and the reduced interest earned.

 Your monthly income plays an important role in determining your repayment capacity.
 In case you have a higher income, you can choose a shorter tenure as you can manage higher monthly instalments.
-On the contrary, with a lower income, choosing a longer tenure is better as it reduces the risk of default.

-Here are some tips to help you choose the best home loan tenure for smooth loan repayment.
+Here are some tips to help you choose the best home loan tenure for smooth loan repayment:

 Choosing the right tenure for your house loan is crucial, as it can help you save a lot of money in one way or the other.
 To see which tenure would be right, you can use the home loan EMI calculator on Bajaj Markets.